dev-DTECH/cheque-lens/idea/README.md

 2. **Signature Verification:** Extract and match the signature in the cheque with the signature in the bank database.
 Also check for signature forgery using convolutional neural network.
-3. **Automatic Data Entry:** Extract the data from the cheque using [Google’s Tesseract-OCR Engine](https://github.com/tesseract-ocr/tesseract)(configured for Multiple Languages) and entry the data to process the transaction.
+3. **Automatic Data Entry:** Extract the data from the cheque using [Azure Computer Vision API](https://azure.microsoft.com/en-in/services/cognitive-services/computer-vision/)(configured for Multiple Languages) and entry the data to process the transaction.
 4. **Optimise the Neural Network models:** Use different optimisation techniques to make the verification process faster with high accuracy.
 5. **Minimize Human effort:** Minimize human effort by minimizing false positive of fraud